Skip to main content

 You can track usage in two ways:

-• Individual instances: Visit the Usage metrics workspace in the PowerSync Dashboard.
+• Individual instances: Visit the Usage metrics workspace in the PowerSync Dashboard to see metrics for a specific instance.

-• Organization-wide usage: Check the Subscriptions tab in the Admin Portal for aggregated metrics across all instances in your current billing cycle.
+• Organization-wide: Go to your organization in the PowerSync Dashboard and check the Plan Usage section for aggregated metrics across all instances in your current billing cycle.

 A sync operation occurs when a single row is synced from the PowerSync Service to a user device.The PowerSync Service maintains a history of operations for each row to ensure efficient streaming and data integrity.
 This means:

-• Every change to a row (insert, update, delete) creates a new operation
+• Every row change (insert, update, delete) creates a new operation, and this operations history accumulates over time.

-As a result, sync operation counts may significantly exceed the number of actual data mutations, especially for frequently updated rows.
-This is normal behavior.You can manage operations history through:
+As a result, sync operation counts often exceed the number of actual data mutations, especially for frequently updated rows.
+This is normal.You can manage operations history through:

 • Daily automatic compacting (built into PowerSync Cloud)